varunvasudeva1/ollama-server-docs/README.md

     sudo docker run hello-world
     ```

-#### Open WebUI
+### Open WebUI

-Now that Docker is installed, we can install Open WebUI.
+Open WebUI is a web-based interface for managing Ollama models and chats, and provides a beautiful, performant UI for communicating with your models.
+You will want to do this if you want to access your models from a web interface.
+If you're fine with using the command line or want to consume models through a plugin/extension, you can skip this step.

 To install without Nvidia GPU support, run the following command:
 ```
 sudo docker run -d -p 3000:8080 --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main
 ```